Expectancy Theories

 Expectancy theory example

 Expectancy Theory can play a significant role in shaping student outcomes in education, particularly through the impact of teacher expectations on student achievement.
 Teacher expectancy effects refer to the phenomenon whereby a teacher's beliefs and expectations about a student's abilities and potential can influence that student's performance and learning outcomes.
+This highlights the importance of the relationship between effort and outcome in an educational context.

 When teachers have high expectations for their students, they tend to provide more challenging and stimulating opportunities for learning, offer additional support and encouragement, and provide feedback that is geared towards growth and improvement.
+This reinforces the positive correlation between effort and achievement.

 On the other hand, when teachers have low expectations for their students, they may inadvertently limit the opportunities for growth and reinforcement and may not provide the necessary support and resources for success.

 Teacher expectancy effects are closely related to self-fulfilling prophecies, whereby a student's performance aligns with the expectations that others, in this case, teachers, have of them.
-If a teacher expects a student to succeed, they will likely provide the necessary resources and encouragement that will help the student fulfill that expectation.
+If a teacher expects a student to succeed, they will likely provide the necessary resources and encouragement that will help the student fulfil that expectation.

 Conversely, if a teacher has low expectations for a student, it may result in limited opportunities for growth and achievement.
+This underscores the importance of conscious choices in shaping academic outcomes.

 Applying the core principles of Expectancy Theory in educational settings can help enhance student outcomes.
 Firstly, there is a positive correlation between student effort and performance.
 When teachers communicate high expectations, students are more likely to put in the effort to meet those expectations.